postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 If you have a paid account, you can upgrade your Postman plan by navigating to your [billing dashboard](https://go.postman.co/billing/overview/) and selecting **Edit Plan** on the right.

-> The cost of your upgraded plan and/or additional seats will be prorated based on the time left in your team's current billing cycle.
+> The cost of your upgraded plan or additional seats will be prorated based on the time left in your team's current billing cycle.
 For more information, [contact Postman's sales team](mailto:sales@postman.com).

 ## Account security policies and standards